Skip to main content

 Reasons you won't get an alert 📴

 You’ll get alerts based on your current location, not where you live or work.
-If you’re not near an affected area, you won’t receive a text.
+If you’re not near an affected area, you won’t receive an alert.

 You will not receive alerts if your device is: